-- 1 On the Databases dashboard, select the check box for the agent with the settings you want to clone. - 2 Click Agent settings and then Administration. - 3 In the Administration dashboard, click Alarms. - 4 Click Set configuration on selected agents.
+- 1 On the Databases dashboard, select the check box for the agent with the settings you want to clone. - 2 Click Settings and then Administration. - 3 In the Administration dashboard, click Alarms. - 4 Click Set configuration on selected agents.

-The Clone Alarm-related Settings to Other Agents dialog box opens.
+The Clone Alarm settings cross agents dialog box opens.